 All I’ll say to this is have a look at Hay’s average summer temperatures.
 And what about evaporation rates?
 Have they been factored in?
 It seems to me like the evaporation issue at Menindee Lakes has simply been moved south to Hay.
 More on this soon.

 Not only is the Murray River expected to pick up the shortfall of the Darling River all the way up to Broken Hill.
 It’s also expected to deal with reduced flows because its tributaries are being sucked dry as well.

 This article by Grain Central from June 2018 describes how the Southern region had a record cotton crop in 2018.
 Ironically they try to spin cotton irrigation as being more water efficient than… rice!
 Who’d have thought?!

 And 2018?
 Wasn’t south-western NSW in the grip of a horrible drought?
-One which is still going as I write this in January 2019?
+One which is still going, with no end in sight?
 Where did the water come from to grow a record cotton crop?
 And who missed out?

 Quoting figures from the Grain Central article, 67,500Ha of cotton was grown in the Murrumbidgee Valley in 2018, using on average 9-10 ML/Ha of water.
 Their figures, not mine.

 Yes, that’s 9 to 10 million litres per hectare to grow one cotton crop… each and every year.

 9 to 10 million litres on every 100 metre x 100 metre patch of dirt.
 For one crop.